-We visit Scotland's most westerly whisky distillery, Abhainn Dearg, for a taste of Scotland’s national drink ‘The Water of Life’.
+We visit an island whisky distillery, for a taste of Scotland’s national drink ‘The Water of Life’.
 It’s certainly an interesting way to wake you up in the morning!
-Our next stop is at the stunning Callanish Standing Stones, Neolithic in age dating back more than 4,000 years, their meaning remains a mystery.
+Our next stop is at the stunning Callanish Standing Stones, Neolithic in age, older than Stonehenge, their meaning remains a mystery.
 Perhaps an ancient calendar?
 A site of worship?
 Who knows!?
-But these are considered to be some of the most impressive of the ancient stones in Britain, no wonder they were used as a model for the fictional stone circle of Craigh na Dun in Outlander.
-Visit a traditional Blackhouse village for a unique insight into the island’s approach to life – here you will find the home of a traditional tweed maker, a fabric exclusive to the islands but now considered very trendy!
-We end our day with a windy walk at the Butt of Lewis with its isolated lighthouse and stunning ocean views before warming ourselves up again in a local pub!
+But these are considered to be some of the most impressive and inspiring of any of the ancient stones in Britain.
+We visit a traditional Blackhouse village for a unique insight into the island’s approach to life – here you will find the home of a traditional tweed maker, a fabric exclusive to the islands but now considered very trendy!
+Explore Dun Carloway, a remarkably well-preserved Iron Age broch that was later used as a stronghold, before ending our day with a windy walk at the Butt of Lewis, with its isolated lighthouse and stunning ocean views.
+In the evening, it’s time to warm ourselves up again in a local pub!

 In the morning we explore the surprising beaches of the Isle of Harris.
 You will find some of the world’s most beautiful beaches on this little Scottish island.
 No, really you will.
-You will be mesmerised when you see the clear, crystal blue waters, magnificent mountain backdrops and traditional crofting culture.
+You will be mesmerised when you see the crystal-clear blue waters, magnificent mountain backdrops and traditional crofting culture.
 Nobody will believe you when you try to tell them about the beauty you were surrounded by, so make sure your camera is charged so you can take some evidence with you when you leave.
-Today is all about enjoying this beautiful remote place so prepare for beach games and sandcastle building or simply sit back and enjoy the views.
+This day is all about enjoying this beautiful remote place so prepare yourself for beach games and sandcastle building or simply sit back and enjoy the views.
 These islands are also home to the Clan MacLeod who have lived here for centuries.
-After exploring the wonders of Harris, we leave their homeland and cross the sea by ferry to the magical Isle of Skye where we spend the night.
+We then travel over the sea to the magical Isle of Skye where we spend the night.

 The Isle of Skye has it all.
 Ruined castles, breathtaking views and faerie stories.
 You will hear all about the legendary MacLeod and MacDonald Clans, as well as the Celtic myths and Viking legends from the past millennia.
-This mystical island has stories to tell for a lifetime.
+This mystical island has stories to tell for a lifetime, so no wonder it's starred in some classic Hollywood hits.
 Take to foot as your Guide leads you to the best spots for the classic panoramic views you see in travel magazines.
-Skye packs an amazing array of stunning scenery from dramatic mountain ranges and rugged coastlines to soaring waterfalls.
+Skye packs an amazing array of stunning scenery, from dramatic mountain ranges and rugged coastlines to soaring waterfalls.
 You’ll return to the mainland past the beautiful Eilean Donan Castle, the most photographed castle in Scotland and on to your home for the night, Morag’s Lodge on the banks of Loch Ness.
 Here you can head to the bar and be sure to find some traditional Scottish hospitality.

-Today we travel through the rugged North Coast to the tip of the British mainland, where a ferry carries us over choppy seas from John O'Groats to St Margaret’s Hope in Orkney.
+Today we travel through the rugged North Coast to the tip of the British mainland, where a ferry carries us over choppy seas from the John O'Groats area to St Margaret’s Hope in Orkney.
 Home to more archaeological ruins in one area than anywhere else in Europe, Orkney has over 9000 years’ worth of stories to tell.
 We visit the Tomb of the Eagles, a Stone Age burial chamber that was filled with thousands of human bones and the remains of sea eagles many millennia ago.
+We stop for a photo at the Italian Chapel built by POW’s during the 2nd world war.
 Enjoy the night in the town of Kirkwall, the capital of Orkney.
-Don’t forget to check out the magnificent St. Magnus Cathedral that dominates the skyline, before searching out a cosy pub with some traditional music to dance along to!
+Don’t forget to check out the magnificent St. Magnus Cathedral that dominates the skyline, before searching out a cosy local pub with some traditional music to dance along to!

-We bid Orkney farewell and make the ferry crossing back to the mainland, journeying south through Scotland’s rugged terrain.
+We bid Orkney farewell and make the ferry crossing back to the mainland, look out for whales and dolphins.
 We travel through the sparsely populated wilderness of Sutherland and Caithness, via glens left deserted as a result of the Highland Clearances.
-Our journey takes us past the dramatic ruins of Urquhart Castle along the length of Loch Ness whilst we monster spot!
-We return to Morag's Lodge in Fort Augustus, our home away from home, and as there’s the chance for a wee lie in tomorrow, get yourself ready for a legendary Tartan Toga Party in Mo's Bar tonight!
+Our journey takes us past the ruins of Urquhart Castle and along the length of Loch Ness whilst we monster spot!
+We return to Morag's Lodge in Fort Augustus, our home away from home, and as there’s the chance for a wee lie in tomorrow, get yourself ready for a huge party in Mo's Bar tonight!

 Harry Potter fans, your day has come.
 Jump aboard the famous Jacobite Steam Train, better known these days as the ‘Hogwarts Express’ and travel through the dramatic Highland scenery.
 Alternatively, stay with the coach and take the winding 'Road to the Isles' to view the Glenfinnan Monument where Bonnie Prince Charlie began his claim to the throne of Scotland back in 1745.
 From Fort William, we pass under the shadow of Ben Nevis, Britain’s highest mountain and on to Oban, known as the ‘Gateway to the Isles’ because of its spectacular views over to Mull.
 Treat yourself to some super fresh seafood before heading along to a traditional Ceilidh for your chance to join in with a proper Highland Fling.
 It’s one of the best nights out on tour and a great way to spend your last night with your group.